-Information for UK policy holders on the Financial Conduct Authority’s Business Interruption test case
+Information on the Financial Conduct Authority’s Business Interruption test case

-As the COVID-19 pandemic has evolved, AXA XL is alert to the significant challenges facing our clients.
-The pandemic has led to widespread disruption and business closures, and we recognise that clients are keen to understand if their business interruption (BI) insurance policy will respond.
+As the COVID-19 pandemic has evolved, AXA XL is alert to the significant challenges facing our customers.
+The pandemic has led to widespread disruption and business closures and we recognise that customers are keen to understand if their business interruption insurance policy will respond.
 This page contains information about the Financial Conduct Authority’s Business Interruption test case.

 What is the FCA test case

-In May, the Financial Conduct Authority (FCA) announced their intention to obtain a court declaration, as part of a test case, to resolve causation issues and contractual uncertainty around the validity of many non-damage BI claims made due to the coronavirus (COVID-19) pandemic.
+In May 2020 the Financial Conduct Authority (FCA) announced their intention to obtain a court declaration, as part of a test case, to resolve causation issues and contractual uncertainty around the validity of many non-damage business interruption claims made due to the coronavirus pandemic (COVID-19).

-The test case considered a representative sample of non-damage BI policy wordings to determine the interpretation of certain clauses within those policies and whether they provide cover for COVID-19.
+The test case considered a representative sample of non-damage business interruption policy wordings to determine the interpretation of certain clauses within those policies and whether they provide cover for COVID-19.